List of prime ministers of Hungary by tenure

-This list of prime ministers of Hungary lists each Prime Minister in order of term length.
+This list of prime ministers of Hungary lists each prime minister in order of term length.
 This is based on the difference between dates; if counted by number of calendar days all the figures would be one greater.

-Viktor Orbán, Kálmán Tisza, György Lázár and István Bethlen are the only persons to have served as Prime Minister for more than 10 years.
-János Hadik served as Prime Minister for less than one day in 1918.
+Viktor Orbán is the longest serving prime minister with his more than 19 years.
+János Hadik served as prime minister for less than one day in 1918.